IDunhill7/BHMEA23-CanYouBreakTheArmor-Writeup/WRITEUP.md

 ![image](https://github.com/IDunhill7/BHMEA23-CanYouBreakTheArmor-Writeup/assets/110286932/2d1a74ec-b2a9-4534-9d75-80d19c505712)

 When I run it.
 It removed it self.
-So I run it again but with ltrace so I get the memort dump :
+So I run it again but with ltrace so I get the memory dump :

 there was to much going on